 Nashville real estate is some of the most expensive in Tennessee, although Nashville house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nashville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Nashville is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Nashville who work in office and administrative support (15.53%), sales jobs (11.75%) and management occupations (9.05%).
+Overall, Nashville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Nashville who work in office and administrative support (11.44%), management occupations (11.03%), and sales jobs (9.91%).